lv042/Weather-Wizard/docs/research.md

 Go, often referred to as Golang is an open-source programming language that was developed by Google in 2009.
 Go is gaining a lot of popularity in the last years and has become one of the most popular languages for backend development.
+The languages philosophy is to be simple, fast and efficient.

+## For whom is this research relevant?

+The target audience for this research are developers and engineers who are interested in using Golang for backend development in small scale or personal projects.

+## What are methods and sources to research this question?

+Since the research question can be interpreted very broadly, I will narrow it down on these sub questions:

+- What are the benefits of developing in Golang?
+- What libraries can be used for backend development in Golang?
+- What is the best architecture for a Weather Wizard backend in Golang?

+These topics will be researched by reading literature, watching videos and trying out the language myself.
+Other sources of information I want to use are the official documentation of Golang, case studies and performance benchmarks.

-## What makes the language special?
+## What are the benefits of developing in Golang?

-Many features of Go's make it a great choice for that.
+Many features of Go's make it a great choice for backend development.
 Go is a compiled language, which means that it is actually converted to machine code before it is executed.
 This makes it a lot faster than interpreted languages like PHP.
 Another great feature of Golang is its Garbage Collector.
 This makes it a lot easier to